counteractive/o365beat/README.md

 * **I'm seeing `non-200` errors in my debugging output for some API calls, am I getting all events?**

   Please update to release [v1.4.3](https://github.com/counteractive/o365beat/releases/tag/v1.4.3) or later.
 There were a few cases where the `PublisherIdentifier` was not appended to requests, which could cause API throttling in certain cases, which has now been fixed.

+* **Can I use this beat with [GCC High endpoints](https://docs.microsoft.com/en-us/office365/enterprise/office-365-u-s-government-gcc-high-endpoints), or other non-standard Office 365 deployments?**

+  Yes!
+As of version 1.5.0, the beat pulls Login URL and Resource URL values from the config file.
+The default values work for typical Office 365 situations, but you can connect to [GCC High endpoints](https://docs.microsoft.com/en-us/office365/enterprise/office-365-u-s-government-gcc-high-endpoints) by modifying the following keys:
+    ```yaml
+    o365beat:
+      login_url: login.microsoftonline.us  # default is https://login.microsoftonline.com/
+      resource_url: manage.office365.us    # default is https://manage.office.com/
+      # rest of your config ...
+    ```

 * **I don't see my problem listed here, what gives?**